BenMcLean/Voxel2Pixel/gpu_voxel_entity_rendering_exploration.md

 Animation is achieved by swapping entire models per animation frame, leveraging the existing ability to pack multiple models into a single GPU texture.

+**Important constraint:** Each sprite's ray direction is computed as the direction from the viewer's position to the sprite's model center (not the camera's forward direction).
+This gives each sprite physical presence in the world but prevents batching multiple sprites into single draw calls, since each sprite requires unique per-instance shader uniforms.
+See Section 5.1 for details.

 ---

 ## 1. The Scalability Problem